deltajuliet/leonidas-git-trainingground/README.md

 Contains a git repo that can be used for testing Git based projects.

-Additionally, the do_work.sh script in the root of the project facilities emulating director and file changes
+Additionally, the do_work.sh script in the root of the project facilities emulating directory and file changes